shawaf/smart-bookmark-chrome/README.md

 npm run generate:icons
 ```

-Either command creates `assets/icon16.png`, `assets/icon48.png`, and `assets/icon128.png` so Chrome can display the toolbar/action icons.
-Re-run the generator whenever you clean the repo or update the artwork.
+The script emits `assets/icon16.png`, `assets/icon48.png`, and `assets/icon128.png` derived from the provided design while keeping the repo text-only.

 ## Running the extension locally
-1. Run `npm install` once so the icon generator can produce the PNGs.
+1. (Optional) Run `npm install` if you want to use the console simulator or export the PNG icons.
 2. Open **chrome://extensions** in Chrome.
 3. Enable **Developer mode** (top-right toggle).
 4. Click **Load unpacked** and select this repository folder.